sahn1998/MazeOut/README.md

 <br>

-To look at the code components
+To look at the code components, navigate to the 'components' directory:
 ```
 cd maze-out/client/src/components
 ```